Donkeys and our community

 Working with schools

-We are very proud of our relationship with schools and colleges.
+We are very proud of our relationship with educational organisations.
 They have supported our work in many ways....

-- They visit us and carry out activities to improve their knowledge of our animals and the environment.
+Schools visit us and carry out activities to improve their knowledge of our animals and the environment.
+We offer several packages, which can be tailored to the needs of the young people.
+It can include:

 Hear some community stories..